 Cassini took fantastic images of Saturn’s hexagonal-shaped jet stream in the north, which compelled scientists to suggest that this was not caused by heat energy from the Sun but by condensation of water from the planet’s internal heat.
 Two hurricane-like storms at both poles, known as the great white spots, were also revealed.
 Each of these is about the size of Earth.

 Cassini also discovered much smaller moons, so-called “shepherd moons” that interact with Saturn’s rings by carving gaps and wavy patterns as they pass through a rubble of rocks and snowballs.
-With that, and together with the help of telescopes here on Earth, just last week the current count of Saturn’s moons went up to 82, more than Jupiter’s 79, as 20 new moons were identified.
+With that, and together with the help of telescopes here on Earth, recently the current count of Saturn’s moons went up to 82, more than Jupiter’s 79, as 20 new moons were identified.
 And the good news is that the Carnegie Institution for Science is asking for help to name these new moons.
 You can check out how to do this here.

 After over 20 years in space and 13 years around Saturn, the Cassini Mission reached its grand finale, which in itself was like a new mission.
 Starting in April 2017, it undertook daring orbits around the planet.
 After a few more close flybys of Titan, it began weekly dives into the inner fringes of Saturn’s rings, gathering data that was even more important and excitingly new.
 On September 11, 2017, Cassini met Titan for the last time and on September 15, 2017, it plunged into Saturn’s atmosphere, and then crashed onto its surface, continuing to send back data until the very end.
 That information is still being analysed, telling us more and more about this fantastic planetary system, as well as increasing our knowledge of the early solar system.
 Because of Cassini and Huygen, further visits are also on the cards.
 NASA’s Dragonfly aerial drone is expected to fly over Titan’s surface in 2030, and will increase our knowledge even further.